pnp/powershell/documentation/Set-PnPBrowserIdleSignout.md

 ```

 ## DESCRIPTION
-Use this cmdlet to set the current configuration values for Idle session sign-out, the time at which users are warned and subsequently signed out of Microsoft 365 after a period of browser inactivity in SharePoint and OneDrive
+Use this cmdlet to set the current configuration values for Idle session sign-out, the time at which users are warned and subsequently signed out of Microsoft 365 after a period of browser inactivity in SharePoint and OneDrive.

 ## EXAMPLES